Cities and countries around the world are transitioning the energy sources for electricity towards renewable energy sources at different rates.

 In addition to that, wind might be used more in the winter, and solar in the summer, and, there are new technologies being developed that might allow solar to generate energy at night time too.

-- Solar – solar farms use up a large land area (are land inefficient compared to fossil fuel power plants)
+Solar farms use up a large land area (are land inefficient compared to fossil fuel power plants)

 Other Problems & Challenges

-- Questions over whether renewable energy systems can scale up fast enough to a certain scale, by a certain target year
+Questions over whether renewable energy systems can scale up fast enough to a certain scale, by a certain target year (relates to technology considerations, but also practical considerations like power output, and more)

 Other Resources On The Challenges & Problems With Transitioning To Renewable Energy